allegroai/clearml-docs/docs/fundamentals/task.md

 title: Task / Experiment
 ---

-ClearML Task lies at the heart of ClearML's experiment manager.
+**ClearML Task** lies at the heart of ClearML's experiment manager.

+A Task is a single code execution session, which can represent an experiment, a step in a workflow, a workflow controller, or any custom implementation you choose.

-A Task is a single code execution session.
-To transform an existing script into a Task, one must call [Task.init()](../references/sdk/task.md#taskinit) which creates a Task object that automatically captures code execution information as well as execution outputs.
+To transform an existing script into a Task, one must call [Task.init()](../references/sdk/task.md#taskinit) and specify the names of the Task and its project.
+This creates a Task object that automatically captures code execution information as well as execution outputs.

+All the information captured by a Task is by default uploaded to the [ClearML Server](../deploying_clearml/clearml_server.md) and it can be viewed in the [ClearML WebApp](../webapp/webapp_overview.md) (UI) in the specified project.

+Projects are logical entities (similar to folders) that group tasks.
+Users can decide how to group tasks, though different models or objectives are usually grouped into different projects.
+Projects can be further divided into sub-projects (and sub-sub-projects, etc.) just like files and subdirectories on a computer, making experiment organization easier.

+Previously executed Tasks can be accessed and utilized with code.
+It's possible to copy (clone) a Task multiple times and to modify it for re-execution.

+In ClearML, Tasks are organized into projects, and Tasks can be identified either by a project name & task name combination or by a unique ID.

+### Task Sections

+$$$$$BRIEF SUMMARY OF THE OBJECT STRUCTURE
+$$$$$
+$$$$$ Task structure includes task execution details, configuration details, artifacts, scalars, and plots
+$REWORD$$$For more about the Task information that can be tracked and visualized, see [Tracking Experiments and Visualizing Results](../webapp/webapp_exp_track_visual.md) in the WebApp documentation.

 The code execution includes:
 * Git information